guestdaniel/postertemplate/README.md

 *Change the colors and logo*

-As is quite obvious, the example poster is styled to match the University of Minnesota's color scheme, but this is easy to change via the following steps:
+As is quite obvious, the example poster is styled to match the University of Minnesota's color scheme, but this is easy to change:
 1. A variety of colors are already defined in ``beamerthemeconfposter.sty``.
 Open ``beamerthemeconfposter.sty`` in a text editor and find "UNIVERSITY OF MINNESOTA COLORS".
 2. Add new definitions of your own colors in the same format, or find existing color definitions which suit you.
 3. Replace every instance of UMNMaroon in ``poster.Rnw`` with your new colors as you see fit.
 In most places that use color names, it should be clear what the color is being used for.
 Changes made in ``poster.Rnw`` overwrite defaults in ``beamerthemeconfposter.sty``.